 '''

-class Actor

 {

 public:

-'''

-'''

 static void init() { current = 0; }

 static void swap() { current = next(); }

-void slap() { slapped[next()] = true; }

-bool wasSlapped() { return slapped[current]; }
+void slap() { slapped[next()] = true; } bool wasSlapped() { return slapped[current]; }

 private:

 static int current;

 static int next() { return 1 - current; }

 bool slapped[2];

 };

 '''

-Actors access their current slap state by using current_to index into the state array.
+Actors access their current slap state by using current to index into the state array.
 The next state is always the other index in the array, so we can calculate that with next().
-Swapping the state simply alternates the current_index.
-The clever bit is that swap() is now a static function-it only needs to be called once, and every actor's state will be swapped.
+Swapping the state simply alternates the current index.
+The clever bit is that swap() is now a static function-lit only needs to be called once, and every actor's state will be swapped.

-- You can find the Double Buffer pattern in use in almost every graphics API out there.
-For example, OpenGL has swapBuffers(), Direct3D has "swap chains", and Microsoft's XNA framework swaps the framebuffers within its endDraw() method. - $\leftarrow \underline{Previous \ Chapter} = \underline{About \ The \ Book} \quad § \underline{Contents} \quad \underline{Next \ Chapter} \rightarrow$
+• You can find the Double Buffer pattern in use in almost every graphics API out there.
+For example, OpenGL has swapBuffers(), Direct3D has "swap chains", and Microsoft's XNA framework swaps the framebuffers within its endDraw() method.